-Technology is replacing many things in our lives, from our alarm clocks and kitchen timers to music players.
-On the whole, the way we communicate has changed.
-Companies are starting to realize this — and experience cost savings.
+Technology is rapidly replacing many aspects of our lives, from alarm clocks and kitchen timers to music players.
+Overall, the way we communicate has evolved, and companies are starting to recognize this shift — along with the cost savings it brings.

-Take the chatbot, which is transforming customer service and interactions for large and small businesses.
-But can these programs improve your bottom line?
+Take chatbots, for instance.
+They are transforming customer service and interactions for businesses both large and small.
+But can these programs actually improve your bottom line?

 What is a Chatbot?